|Nutritional Guidelines (per serving)|

 Grease a roasting pan with oil or line it with aluminum foil.
 Season the chops, covering them with the mixture and place in roasting pan.
 Spoon any remaining onion mixture between the chops.

-Roast in a hot oven at 425 F for 12 minutes.
+Roast in a hot oven for 12 minutes.
 Turn chops over, piling the onion mixture on top of the chops again and roast another 12 to 13 minutes.
 If pork is cooked, but onion mixture is not fully cooked, quickly saute onion mixture in a heavy-bottomed frying pan until cooked.

 Serve the pork chop and herb sauce on top.
 Add mashed potatoes or roasted paprika potatoes on the side for a wonderful Spanish dinner.

 Pork and Chorizo

 Pork, which is known as card in Spain, is eaten often in Spain in many different ways.